Stage 5: Commencement Notice

-Failure to submit these forms prior to commencement, or not at all, or providing an incorrect commencement date will result in the Council deeming a commencement date.
-We can also issue a penalty surcharge.
+Failure to submit these forms prior to commencement, or not at all, or providing an incorrect commencement date will result in the Council deeming a commencement date and applying a penalty surcharge of up to £2500.
 If you are eligible for instalments, you will also lose the right to pay by instalments.
-If you have been issued relief or exemption, you will lose the relief or exemption.

 If no-one assumes liability to pay, then liability will rest with the landowner.
 Where the Council has to identify who the landowners are, we can impose a penalty surcharge.

 If you submit a commencement notice, and then want to change the commencement date, just submit a revised commencement notice.
 If you submit a commencement notice, and then decide not to commence, you should notify us in writing of this intent before the given commencement date.